anabrid/lucidac-firmware/README.md

 ### Find the hybrid controller in the network

-By default, the hybrid controller configures its network address via DHCP.
+By default, the hybrid controller configures its IPv4 network address via DHCP.
-You will need that network address to connect to it.
+You will need the IP address to connect to it.
+By default, it listens on TCP port 5732.

 The hybrid controller will send debug information, including its IP address, via the USB-serial connection.